Miles Boykin: Baltimore Ravens

-Boykin was drafted by the Baltimore Ravens in the third round (93rd overall) of the 2019 NFL Draft.
+Boykin was selected by the Baltimore Ravens in the third round (93rd overall) of the 2019 NFL draft.
 He caught a touchdown pass in his NFL debut in the Ravens' 2019 season opener against the Miami Dolphins.
-He recorded a career-high three receptions and his second touchdown in Week 4 against the Cleveland Browns.
-He recorded a career-high 55 yards including a 50-yard catch in Week 7 against the Seattle Seahawks.
-He recorded his third touchdown against the New York Jets in Week 15.
+Boykin recorded a career-high three receptions and his second career touchdown in Week 4 against the Cleveland Browns.
+He recorded a career-high 55 yards, including a 50-yard catch, in Week 7 against the Seattle Seahawks.
+Boykin recorded his third touchdown against the New York Jets in Week 15.

 Boykin was placed on the reserve/COVID-19 list by the team on December 16, 2020, and activated three days later.

 On September 1, 2021, Boykin was placed on injured reserve to start the season with a hamstring injury.

-On September 29, 2021, Boykin was activated to the active roster.
+On September 29, Boykin was activated to the active roster.

-On April 18, 2022, the Ravens released Boykin.
+On April 18, 2022, the Ravens released Boykin to save salary cap space.

 Pittsburgh Steelers

 On April 19, 2022, the Pittsburgh Steelers claimed Boykin off of waivers.

+He was re-signed to a one-year contract on April 24, 2023.

+New York Giants

+On April 9, 2024, Boykin signed with the New York Giants.
+On August 28, Boykin was released by the Giants and re-signed to the practice squad the same day, but was released a few days later.

+Seattle Seahawks

+On September 18, 2024, Boykin was signed to the Seattle Seahawks' practice squad.

+Chicago Bears

+On April 3, 2025, Boykin was signed by the Chicago Bears to a one-year deal.
+On August 26, he was released by the Bears as part of final roster cuts and signed to the practice squad the following day.
+On November 8, Boykin was released.